campbellbartlett/code-insight-extension/README.md

 Examples that spring to mind are issues in common libraries, that are medium severity and have no ETA on a fix.
-If a second issue is found in a critical area of the codebase (say an exploit that allowed anyone to login as anyone else), the decision would probably be made to move ahead with the fix for the critical fix immediately instead of waiting for the medium severity issue to be fixed.
+If a second issue is found in a critical area of the codebase (say an exploit that allowed anyone to login as anyone else), the decision would probably be made to move ahead with the merge to fix the critical bug immediately instead of waiting for the medium severity issue to be fixed.

 This extension adds the ability for a repository administrator to override a blocked merge in these situations.